Find Your Voyage

 What’s included in an Alaska and British Columbia cruise?

-Alaska and British Columbia cruises with American Queen Voyages include bespoke amenities and luxurious and spacious staterooms to ensure you feel at home away from home.
-Included in the cost of the cruise you will be welcomed with a one-night pre-cruise hotel stay, ground transfers between hotel and vessel, personally tailored and expertly crafted unlimited guided tours, unlimited beverages at open bars and lounges, acclaimed cuisine in multiple venues, in-room dining, unlimited Wi-Fi, and live, daily, entertainment and enrichment onboard.
+Alaska and British Columbia expedition cruises with American Queen Voyages include zodiac excursions captained by passionate naturalists and USCG certified captains as well as sea kayak excursions with professional kayak guides.
+Aboard our expedition vessel, enjoy bespoke amenities and luxurious and spacious staterooms to ensure you feel at home away from home.
+Included in the cost of the cruise you will be welcomed with a one-night pre-cruise hotel stay, ground transfers between hotel and vessel expertly led included tours, unlimited beverages at open bars and lounges, acclaimed cuisine in our two restaurants, in-room dining, included Wi-Fi, a shipboard musician and educational enrichment with Alaska specific naturalist presentations and interactive hands-on-science activities.
 Airfare is not included in the price of the cruise and should be organized by guests separately.